 Christina's expert tip: On winter weekends, the parking lots and the side of the road can get very full.
 Come early.

 The Tahoe Pyramid Trail is a partially finished pedestrian and bike trail that runs from Lake Tahoe, along the Truckee River through Downtown Reno and into Sparks on its way to Pyramid Lake in the Nevada desert.
 Along the way, the trail will descend over 2,000 feet in 116 miles.
-Several sections of the trailer are paved and some are dirt trails that have been provided with donations.
-From Downtown Reno, you can access the Bikeway anywhere along the river and follow signs East or West along the river.
-Trail maps and current access are located on the Tahoe Pyramid Bikeway website.
+Several sections of the trail are paved and some are dirt trails that have been provided with donations.
+From Downtown Reno, you can access the trail anywhere along the river and follow signs to various parks, access points and public art along the river.
+Trail maps and current access are located on the Tahoe Pyramid Trail website.

 Recommended for Free Things to Do because: The Tahoe Pyramid Trail is a one-of-a-kind bike and pedestrian path...and it's free.